-Workforce development is a priority for the Ministry of Health.
-Health Workforce New Zealand funds a national infrastructure for workforce development in the mental health and addictions sector.
+Workforce development is a priority for the Ministry.
+Health Workforce New Zealand funds a national infrastructure to develop the skills and knowledge of those working in the mental health and addictions sector.

-Workforce development involves supporting organisations such as district health boards and non-government organisations, to develop a capable workforce to deliver excellent services.
+This involves supporting district health boards, non-government organisations and other service providers to develop a capable workforce to deliver excellent services.

 HWNZ funds Te Pou to purchase specified training programmes for the mental health and addiction workforce, and funds the following organisations to undertake workforce development activities:

 - Te Rau Matatini aims to better meet the needs of Māori by growing the Māori workforce

 - The Werry Centre aims to address the needs of children and young people who require help to recover from an episode of mental illness or addiction

 - Te Pou addresses the needs of these groups plus Asian, service user, family and adult mental health and addictions

 - partner organisation Le Va works with Pacific peoples